Yasen-class submarine: Design

 Yasen-class submarines are the first to be equipped with a fourth-generation nuclear reactor.
 The reactor, built by Afrikantov OKBM, will allegedly have a 25-30-year core life and will not have to be refueled.
 Steam turbines are supplied by Kaluga Turbine Works.
 The inclusion of new generation KTP-6 reactor on the Yasen-M boats is thought to significantly reduce their noise level: the reactor's primary cooling loop facilitates natural circulation of water and thus doesn't require continuous operation of the main circulation pumps, which are the key noise factor on a nuclear submarine.
 A VSK rescue pod is carried in the sail.
+The first ship of the class came equipped with a traditional mast system but it may be replaced with the non-penetrating electro-optical masts meant for improved ISR capability, and reduced risk in collisions.

 According to Admiral James Foggo, the commander of the US Naval Forces Europe, the Yasen class submarines are "very quiet, which is the most important thing in submarine warfare".
 It's claimed that Severodvinsk is far quieter than previous Russian SSNs, capable of 20 knots while running quiet, which is equal to the Seawolf class and inferior only to the Virginia class (25 knots).
 Other sources claim that Severodvinsk is capable of even 28 knots in silent mode.